Vivi-Wi/Spotify/README.md

 - [x] EDA for both datasets & feature engineering
 - [x] Predictive modelling on continuous target
 - [x] Predictive modelling on binary target
-- [ ] Interactive app estimating a tracks popularity based on inputs and showing similar tracks.
+- [x] Interactive app estimating a tracks popularity based on inputs and showing similar tracks.

-## Results

 ## Future Work
+#### Model Performance
+Improve accuracy of the predictive models (both regression classification) by adding features
+#### Generalisability
+Use time-series data to  be able to generalise over time (i.e. predict popularity at the time) determine long-term successes.
+#### Supervised Clustering
+Train a supervised machine learning model (e.g. using user data) to create a recommendation system

 ## Files and Folders